sinanuozdemir/building-agentic-ai/README.md

 ## License

-This repository contains code examples and implementations for the Applied AI book.
+This repository contains code examples and implementations for the Building Agentic AI book.
 Please refer to the book for detailed explanations and context.

 ---